-Dwelling, Multi-Family A Building-Structure containing three or more Dwelling Units, including residential condominiums and apartments.
+Dwelling, Multi-Family A Structure containing three or more Dwelling Units, including residential condominiums and apartments.
 This does not include Single-Family Attached Dwelling Units, Duplexes, Triplexes, or Fourplexes which are separately defined in this Chapter.

-Dwelling, Single-Family Attached The use of a site for two or more Dwelling Units, constructed with common or abutting walls, which may or may not be and each located on a separate Lot.
+Dwelling, Single-Family Attached The use of a site for two or more Dwelling Units, constructed with common or abutting walls, which may or may not be located on a separate Lot.
 Also known as townhouses or rowhouses.

-Fourplex A multi-family-Structure that consists of four Dwelling Units, typically two on the ground floor and two above., with a shared entry-The Structure has a single entrance from the Street that serves all four Dwelling Units and leads to a shared corridor within the Structure from which the Dwelling Units are accessed.
+Fourplex A Structure that consists of four Dwelling Units, typically two on the ground floor and two above.
+Structure has a single entrance from the Street that serves all four Dwelling Units and leads to a shared corridor within the Structure from which the Dwelling Units are accessed.
 The Dwelling Units are not entered into directly from the Street.

-Triplex A-multi-family Structure that consists of three Dwelling Units, typically two side-by-side on the same floor and the third on a separate floor with a shared entry.
+Triplex A Structure that consists of three Dwelling Units, typically two side-by-side on the same floor and the third on a separate floor with a shared entry.